 - 6. The Confirmation screen summarizes the filesystem options you have selected.
-Click Next to confirm you choices and create the filesystem. - 7.
+Click Next to confirm your choices and create the filesystem. - 7.
 The Create filesystem screen displays a "please wait" message and transitional status during the filesystem creation process.
 Click Next after the operation is finished and the completion message displays. - 8.
 The Create repository screen (if you have chosen to create a snapshot repository) displays a "please wait" message and transitional status during the filesystem creation process.
 Click Next after the operation is finished and the completion message displays. - 9.
-The Resource Group screen (for HA clusters) lets you create a new HA resource group or select an existing resource group for the filesystem.
-A resource is a filesystem, or group of filesystems associated with an IP address.
-Each resource is actively owned by one node.
-If that node fails, the resource is moved to another node so that clients can continue to access the resource.
+The Resource Group screen (for HA clusters) lets you select an existing resource group for the filesystem or create a new HA resource group.

+In an HA cluster, filesystems belong to HA resource groups.
+A resource group consists of one or more filesystems, associated with an IP address.
+Each resource group is actively owned by one node.
+If that node fails, the resource group is moved to another node so that clients can continue to access the filesystems in that resource group.